 Steps to Make Easy One-Pan Lemon Parmesan Chicken & Orzo

-- Add the remaining 2 tablespoons of butter to the pan, and once it has melted, add the orzo pasta.
-Then, stir the orzo into the butter so that it’s well coated.
-Add the garlic and stir it well into the buttered orzo.
-Then toast the orzo, stirring constantly for 2-3 minutes, until the garlic becomes fragrant and the orzo absorbs some of the butter.
+- Add the remaining butter to the pan and once melted stir in the orzo pasta so that it’s well coated with butter.
+Add the garlic and stir it well.
+Toast the orzo, stirring constantly for 2-3 minutes, until the garlic becomes fragrant and the orzo absorbs some of the butter.
 Make sure to scrape the bottom of the pan as you stir to loosen any bits from the chicken.

 - Add the Italian seasoning blend and the zest and juice from one lemon.
 Stir constantly for 2-3 minutes until most of the lemon juice has been absorbed.
 Again, make sure to scrape the bottom of the pan as you stir to loosen any bits from the chicken.

-- Then, add the low-sodium chicken broth and stir it into the orzo, making sure to continue scraping the bottom of the pan.
+- Then, stir in the low-sodium chicken broth, making sure to continue scraping the bottom of the pan.
 Increase the temperature to high and bring to a simmer.

-- Once the broth begins to simmer, return the cooked chicken thighs to the pan, placing them on top of the orzo and slightly submerged in the liquid.
+- Once the broth comes to a simmer, place the cooked chicken on top of the orzo and slightly submerge it in the liquid.

 - Top each piece of chicken with a slice of lemon.
 Place the lid on the pan, reduce the temperature to medium, and simmer for 15 minutes.